dotlang/language/README.md

    else => B
 ```
 If there is no `x =`, then `B` will be evaulated if result of `A` is not void.
+You can chain `//`: `x = A // B // C` if A is not evaluated to the type we need, B will be evaluated and etc.

 ###loop, break, continue
 ```